-Holy Cross was entrusted with the northern part of the Mbarara Diocese that later evolved into the dioceses of Fort Portal, Hoima and Kasese.
-The first Holy Cross priests were joined within a year by three Holy Cross brothers – John Harrington, C.S.C., Christian Stinnet, C.S.C., and Cyrinus Martin, C.S.C. – who worked in schools such as Saint Augustine’s Teachers’ College Butiiti, Saint Mary’s Minor Seminary and Saint Leo’s College Kyegobe.
+Those four priests were joined a year later by three Holy Cross brothers who worked in schools including Saint Augustine’s Teachers’ College Butiti, Saint Mary’s Minor Seminary and Saint Leo’s College Kyegobe.

-In the 1960s and the 1970s, successive generations of Holy Cross religious worked creatively to establish the local Church, taking into account the language and culture, as well as the need for basic evangelization and educational and social development.
-The political pressures and threats to the missionaries’ lives in the difficult 1970s challenged Holy Cross to rethink its mission priorities.
-The need to root Holy Cross in Africa prevailed and three important decisions were made in the following years: First, to begin a presence in Nairobi, Kenya; second, to start accepting local vocations; and third, to have the Holy Cross brothers and priests provinces in East Africa unify into one District of East Africa to work together administratively.
+The political pressures and threats on the lives of our missionaries during the 1970s challenged Holy Cross to rethink its mission priorities.
+The need to evangelize and support the growth of the Church in Africa prevailed and three important decisions were made in the following years: First, to begin a presence in Nairobi, Kenya; second, to start vocations and formation programs for East Africans; and third, to have the Holy Cross brothers and priests in East Africa work together administratively.
 This positioned the Congregation to meet the varied and emerging challenges in the region.

 Today the District of East Africa includes Kenya, Uganda and Tanzania — a total of almost 27,000 square miles.
 Our ministries are large and small, rural and urban, but education and parish remain at their heart.
 Because of the impact HIV/AIDS has had on the region, we also fulfill our mission in East Africa through our parish- run clinics, assisting people with their physical and health needs.